13802. Sexual Assault Claims, Sexual Harassment Claims, or Statutory Employment Discrimination Claims

 If the panel consists of three arbitrators, the arbitrators will all be public arbitrators, one of whom will meet the qualifications in paragraph (c)(3), unless the parties agree in writing otherwise.
 The arbitrator who meets the criteria in paragraph (c)(3) will serve as chairperson of the panel.

-A single arbitrator or chairperson of a three-arbitrator panel in a case involving a statutory discrimination claim must have the following qualifications:
+A single arbitrator or chairperson of a three-arbitrator panel in a case involving a sexual assault claim, sexual harassment claim, or statutory employment discrimination claim must have the following qualifications:

 (A) law degree (Juris Doctor or equivalent);

 (B) membership in the Bar of any jurisdiction;

 (D) ten or more years of legal experience, of which at least five years must be in either:

 (iii) government enforcement of equal employment opportunity statutes;

 (iv) experience as a judge, arbitrator, or mediator; or

 (v) experience as an equal employment opportunity officer or in-house counsel of a corporation.